 - Get involved and start analysing and working with data now.
 There are lots of free datasets out there and many analytical platforms offer free licenses for personal use (Tableau, QlikView, Microsoft Power BI etc.).
 If you enjoy what you do, there are many online communities where you can share your work to start getting recognised for your skills.

 - Do some reading.
 Data is a field that moves very quickly and likes to challenge itself.
-Big data analytics are becoming more prominent in most industry around the world, so there's lots of different perspectives out there to explore.
+Big data analytics are becoming more prominent in most industries around the world, so there's lots of different perspectives out there to explore.